The S

 \MultiwordChords |

-But if you first type \MultiwordChords, then instead you will get the more compact:
+But if you first type \MultiwordChords, then instead you get the more compact:

 Authors should exercise caution when using \MultiwordChords because including many words under a single chord can often produce output that is ambiguous or misleading to musicians.
 For example,